-Although you should see well the day after your procedure your vision may be a bit blurry or hazy for one to two weeks.
-The higher your original prescription, the longer it will take for your vision to clear during your LASIK recovery time.
+Although you should see well the day after your procedure, it is normal for your vision to be a bit blurry or hazy for one to two weeks.
+The higher your original prescription, the longer it will take for your vision to clear during your LASIK surgery recovery time.

 Do not be surprised or worried if your vision fluctuates after LASIK eye surgery.
 Your LASIK surgeon should tell you what to expect for your specific situation.
 It is important to understand your reshaped corneas must stabilize completely before your new, clear vision is stabilized.
 This means symptoms such as glare, haloes and difficulty driving after sunset may occur for the first days, week or sometimes months after LASIK eye surgery.
 Always communicate clearly to your doctors what you are experiencing, even if you think it is minor.